machingclee/machingclee.github.io/static/media/430-egui-notes-II.f9d34446.md

 ```

-The practice  is to instantiate the struct and render the `view` method immediately.
+The highlighted is the `egui`-way modularize part of the code into a component.
 We explain more detail of folder item in section [#folder-item].

 ##### Component with Local State {#folder-item}